Hello.

 Editing

-• In 2023, I’m a Reader at LA-based literary magazine Exposition Review.
-Submit your stuff!
+• In 2023-2024, I’m an Associate Editor at Los Angeles based literary magazine Exposition Review.

 * required